determin1st/sm-base/promise.md

 $t2 = hrtime(true) - $t2;

 if ($t1 < $t2) {
-  echo "ASYNCHRONOUS IS FASTER!";
+  echo "ASYNCHRONOUS IS FASTER!";# unlikely
 }
 ```
-there might be a chance of the quirk
-in synchronous sleep, so the message appears,
-but generally - not,
-because any correct asynchronous job has
+every correct asynchronous job has
-***more overhead*** than its synchronous variant,
+***more overhead*** than its synchronous counterpart,
-thus completes slower.
+thus it is slower.
+there might be a chance of a quirk/fluctuation
+in synchronous job that will add to its completion time,
+but generally - not.
-there is not much sense in async VS sync comparisons,
+so, async VS sync comparisons
-measuring the overhead is a nice method
-to battle different async implementations.

-the next drop is that asynchronous
-means non-blocking and non-blocking means -
-heck your sleeps, its not a real IO,
-the real IO - is where async truly shines
-with the speed and stuff.

-imagine a cpu executor as a row in a debugger,
+may only highlight the burden of overhead.

+another sloppy term is the non-blocking function or
+non-blocking function call.
-it meets with a function, dives in and out..
+when imaginary cpu executor dives in and out,
+it leaves current scope, stresses the call stack
+and gets back, so technically, the "blocking" or
+the delay - always happens.

+`O_NONBLOCK` and `O_NDELAY` flags
+are

+is similar to
+high level asynchronicity

+..
 this blocks the execution of the current scope;
 stressing the call stack alone -
 doesnt produce asynchronous behaviour,